mmorrow2/portfolio/README.md

-# portfolio
+# Madisone E. Morrow Portfolio
-This is my public portfolio for TSWD at CMU
+This is my public portfolio for TSWD at CMU.
+There are many like it, but this is mine.

 # About Me
 I am a 2nd year Master of Arts Management student, with a concentration in Theatre Arts!
 I use she/her/hers pronouns, and hope to move to New York City after graduation.
 I'm originally from Oklahoma, and did my undergrad at the University of Mississippi.
 Since I am a COVID graduate in the field of the arts, I figured the best thing to do would be going back to school (i.e. spending money) instead of trying to get a job (i.e. making money.)
 I also am a titleholder in the Miss America program, and compete for the title of Miss Pennsylvania in June!